pryv/service-core/README.md

 ### Transpile Flowtype into pure JS

-- `npm run release` strips the `source` code from Flowtype and outputs in `components`
+- `npm run release` strips the `source/` code from Flowtype and outputs in `components/`
-- `npm run watch` starts a watcher that runs Flow check on `source files` and outputs the pure JS files in `components`
+- `npm run watch` starts a watcher that runs Flow check on `source/` files and outputs the pure JS files in `components/`

 ### Quick, run the servers